-12. COMMENTARY ON COMMITMENTS REGISTER (DOC REF 7.22)
+13. COMMENTARY ON COMMITMENTS REGISTER (DOC REF 7.22)

-- 12.1.1.
-'The onshore cable route will be completely buried underground for its entire length where practicable.' - 12.1.2.
-Chapter 4 makes no reference to any of the cable route not being buried.
-Should there be sections of unburied cable, then locations need to be identified and acknowledged as part of the 'worst case scenario'.
+- 13.1.1.
+'The onshore cable route will be completely buried underground for its entire length where practicable.' - 13.1.2.
+The description of the Proposed Development (APP-045) makes no reference to any of the cable route not being buried.
+Should there be sections of unburied cable, then locations need to be identified and acknowledged as part of the 'worst case scenario'. - 13.1.3.
+The wording for C-1 should be amended to remove the phrase 'where practicable to be acceptable to the SDNPA.

-- 12.2.1.
-'Main rivers, watercourses, railways and roads that form part of the Strategic Highways Network will be crossed by Horizontal Directional Drill (HDD) or other trenchless technology where this represents the best environment solution and is financially and technically feasible'. - 12.2.2.
-This commitment omits areas of trenchless crossing in other areas (under woodlands, vegetation and chalk scarp) - 12.2.3.
-The SDNPA also does not consider the financial feasibility of trenchless crossings to be a consideration in this process. - 12.2.4.
+- 13.2.1.
+'Main rivers, watercourses, railways and roads that form part of the Strategic Highways Network will be crossed by Horizontal Directional Drill (HDD) or other trenchless technology where this represents the best environment solution and is financially and technically feasible'. - 13.2.2.
+This commitment omits areas of trenchless crossing in other areas (under woodlands, vegetation and chalk scarp) - 13.2.3.
+The SDNPA also does not consider the financial feasibility of trenchless crossings to be a consideration in this process. - 13.2.4.
 Alternative options for HDD routes and compounds are included in the proposals.
-It is not clear how these will be decided upon. - 12.2.5.
-Chapter 4: The Proposed Development, Volume 2 of the ES (Document Reference: 6.2.4) notes that the DCO does not consent open trenching methods in areas where HDD is being proposed (should HDD fail additional consent would be required to deliver an alternative solution).
-This is referenced in the DCO at Item 6 (4) (page 54) 'Trenchless installation techniques must be used to install the transmission cables where identified in the crossings schedule (comprising part of the code of construction practice approved pursuant to requirement 22) for the purpose of passing under a relevant obstruction unless otherwise agreed by the relevant planning authority, following consultation with the lead local flood authority, Natural England, the highway authority or Network Rail as relevant.' - 12.2.6.
-It also set out in Chapter 4 (at 4.5.26) that 'For trenchless crossings, HDD has been assessed in the DCO Application as this is the likely preferred option based on their reduced complexity and relatively low cost compared to other techniques.
-The detailed methodology and design of the trenchless crossing will be determined following site investigation and confirmed within stage specific Onshore Construction Method Statements including confirmation that there are no new or materially different environmental effects arising compared to those assessed in the ES.' - 12.2.7.
-It is unclear what the approach will be if 'new or materially different environmental effects' do arise. - 12.2.8.
+It is not clear how these will be decided upon. - 13.2.5.
+The DCO does not consent open trenching methods in areas where HDD is being proposed (should HDD fail additional consent would be required to deliver an alternative solution).
+This is referenced in the DCO at Item 6 (4) (page 54) 'Trenchless installation techniques must be used to install the transmission cables where identified in the crossings schedule (comprising part of the code of construction practice approved pursuant to requirement 22) for the purpose of passing under a relevant obstruction unless otherwise agreed by the relevant planning authority, following consultation with the lead local flood authority, Natural England, the highway authority or Network Rail as relevant.' - 13.2.6.
+The description of the Proposed Development (APP-045 Section 4.5.26, page 68) that 'For trenchless crossings, HDD has been assessed in the DCO Application as this is the likely preferred option based on their reduced complexity and relatively low cost compared to other techniques.
+The detailed methodology and design of the trenchless crossing will be determined following site investigation and confirmed within stage specific Onshore Construction Method Statements including confirmation that there are no new or materially different environmental effects arising compared to those assessed in the ES.' - 13.2.7.
+It is unclear what the approach will be if 'new or materially different environmental effects' do arise. - 13.2.8.
 It is not acceptable to the SDNPA that the construction of the onshore cable route should commence prior to the viability of the sections of trenchless crossing HDD being confirmed as possible to implement, due to the extensive landscape and visual effects along the route.
-If the HDD is not confirmed as possible at any point, and an alternative is sought to be agreed, then the SDNP is of the opinion that effects of the proposed development have the potential to be prolonged and, depending on the alternatives, different and possibly more extensive than those set out in the ES. - 12.2.9.
-Prior to construction, a fixed proposal needs to be identified and acknowledged as part of the 'worst case scenario' with an amended ES if appropriate.
+If the HDD is not confirmed as possible at any point, and an alternative is sought to be agreed, then the SDNP is of the opinion that effects of the proposed development have the potential to be prolonged and, depending on the alternatives, different and possibly more extensive than those set out in the ES. - 13.2.9.
+For Commitment C-5 to be acceptable to the SDNPA, reference needs to be made to the use of HDD in other areas, particularly under the scarp and prior to construction, a fixed proposal needs to be identified and acknowledged as part of the 'worst case scenario' with an amended ES if appropriate.